imytk/ALIFE_Public_Expo/Zone 3 - History of Artificial Life/placards/zone3.md

 # Ancient Dreams \& Mechanical Wonders

 The desire to create artificial life is almost as old as humanity itself.
 For millennia, myths, legends, and philosophical inquiries have investigated the possibility of bringing inanimate matter to life.
-From the clay Golems of ancient folklore to the animated statues of Greek mythology, humans have dreamed of crafting beings that move, react, and even "think".
+From the clay Golems of ancient folklore to the animated statues of Greek mythology, humans have dreamed of crafting beings that can move, react, and even "think".

 Long before the advent of computers, this fascination took shape in mechanical wonders, as skilled artisans and engineers crafted elaborate automatons (intricate clockwork figures designed to mimic life with astonishing fidelity).
 Some examples you might already be familiar with include: